Socialist Peasants' Party: Antihitlerite Front

 Almost immediately, Ralea's party was co-opted on other PCdR-controlled alliances.
 The "Antihitlerite Front" was formalized on September 6, when it denounced the alliance with the PNȚ and the PNL, and published its appeal to the populace on September 17.
+The following day, Geamănu represented his group at the UP-organized rally "for the destruction of internal Hitlerism", where he expressed the PSȚ's support for the agenda.
 The Front then transformed itself into a broader "National Democratic Front", in stated opposition to Sănătescu's government.
-As members of this coalition, the Ploughmen's Front and the Socialist Peasantists had a particularly close relationship.
-In tandem, the PSȚ grew to include other figures formerly associated with the FRN including Mihail Ghelmegeanu, Octav Livezeanu, and Tudor Vianu (chairman of the National Theater Bucharest).
-The party also received into its ranks Ralea's student, poet Teohar Mihadaș, who was hiding his earlier involvement with the Iron Guard.
+As members of this coalition, the FP and the Socialist Peasantists had a particularly close relationship.
+Ralea's activity, and especially his self-presentation as an anti-Hitlerite, were followed with disdain by the National Peasantists.
+On September 22, Dreptatea noted that Sănătescu had just repealed one of Ralea's labor laws from the FRN period, under provisions which nullified "fascist" legislation: "Here is Mr Ralea the democrat, who had produced a fascist law".